Centamin PLC Announces 2020 Sustainability Report

 I believe that the work completed over the last twelve months has underpinned our robust approach to sustainability and will support our long-term vision as a responsible miner creating tangible value for all our stakeholders.
 We have started this year a stronger, more resilient company, motivated and excited to deliver on our ambitious 2021 targets."

-PERTH, AUSTRALIA / ACCESSWIRE / May 17, 2021 / Centamin (LSE:CEY)(TSX:CEE) announces today the publication of its Sustainability Report for the twelve months ended 31 December 2020.
+Centamin announces today the publication of its Sustainability Report for the twelve months ended 31 December 2020.
 The report sets out how we manage and integrate sustainability across our business and our performance at Group and operational level.

 This is Centamin's fourth annual Sustainability Report produced in accordance with the GRI Sustainability Reporting Standards ("GRI") 'Core option', the GRI Mining and Metals Sector Supplement, and our first report to address, in part, the requirements of the Sustainability Accounting Standards Board ("SASB") for the metals and mining industry.
 The report is available on the Company's website www.centamin.com/investors/results-reports/.